Fraud Center

 If UniWyo suspects there were fraudulent transactions, you will receive an automated text asking you to confirm if the charges were valid or not.
 There will NOT be a link in the text alert.
 Your card will be temporarily turned off until you send a confirmation text.
 If you confirm that it was fraud, your card will be blocked, and you will need to contact us to get it replaced.

-Call us or stop in-brach to confirm its validity.
+Call us or stop in-branch to confirm its validity.

 Hang up and call us directly.
 If it was actually UniWyo contacting you, we won't take it personally.